scm4j/scm4j-vcs-git/README.md

 - If `IVCS.setProxy()` is called then provided proxy is used to each url which contains `repoUrl`

 # Functional testing
 - Github is used for hosting the Test Repository
   - [Kohsuke Github API](http://github-api.kohsuke.org/) is used to create and delete Test Repository
   - `PK_VCS_TEST_GITHUB_USER` enviroment var or JVM var is used as username for access to Github
   - `PK_VCS_TEST_GITHUB_PASS` enviroment var or JVM var is used as user password for access to Github
   - New Test Repository is created before each test and deletes automatically after each test
 - To execute tests just run GitVCSTest class as JUnit test.
 Tests from VCSAbstractTest class will be executed.
 See  [pk-vcs-test](https://github.com/ProjectKaiser/pk-vcs-test) for details
+- NOTE: Github has some latency for exposing results of previosly executed operations.
+For example if create a new branch and immediately check branches list then Github could return old branches list.
+Need to wait a couple of second to get new list.
+So if a test failed then try to execute it again.

+# Limitations
+- Commit messages can not be atached to branch create and delete operations because Git does not exposes these operations as separate commits